Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

-In the following we focus on NC neutrino interactions and examine the impact of NSI on both coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and elastic neutrino-proton scattering.
-The differential CE$\nu$NS cross section for $X(A,Z)+\nu \rightarrow X(A,Z)+\nu$ in the SM is~\citep{Freedman:1973yd}
+\prlsection{Neutral current processes}{.} In the following we focus on NC neutrino interactions and examine the impact of NSI on both coherent elastic neutrino-nucleus scattering (CE$\nu$NS) and elastic neutrino-proton scattering.
+The differential CE$\nu$NS cross section for $X(A,Z)+\nu \rightarrow X(A,Z)+\nu$ in the SM is~\cite{Freedman:1973yd}

-where $E_\nu$ is the incoming neutrino energy, heavy nucleus $X(A,Z)$ mass is $m_X \simeq 931.5 A\;$MeV with $A$, and $Z$ being respectively the nucleus mass and atomic numbers, $Q_W = [N - Z(1 - 4$sin$^2(\theta_W)]$ is the SM weak charge, $\sin^2\theta_W = 0.23863$ is the weak mixing angle at low momentum transfer~\citep{ParticleDataGroup:2022pth}, $N$ is the neutron number and $E_r$ is the nuclear recoil energy.
-For low momentum transfer the scattering is fully coherent with $F(Q)\simeq1$, while at higher $Q = \sqrt{2 m_X E_r}$ finite-size effects need to be included.
-We adopt the Helm form factor~\citep{Helm:1956zz}
+where $E_\nu$ is the incoming neutrino energy, heavy nucleus $X(A,Z)$ mass is $m_X \simeq 931.5 A\;$MeV with $A$, and $Z$ being respectively the nucleus mass and atomic numbers, $Q_W = [N - Z(1 - 4\sin^2(\theta_W))]$ is the SM weak charge, $\sin^2\theta_W = 0.23863$ is the weak mixing angle at low momentum transfer~\cite{ParticleDataGroup:2022pth}, $N$ is the neutron number and $E_r$ is the nuclear recoil energy.
+For low momentum transfer the scattering is fully coherent with $F(Q)\simeq1$, but at higher $Q = \sqrt{2 m_X E_r}$ finite-size effects need to be included; to account for them, we adopt the Helm form factor~\cite{Helm:1956zz}.